MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 After the sync flows have finished running, you're ready to use many of the features of the CoE Starter Kit core solution.

 The first run of the inventory can take a few hours depending on the number of environments and resources in your tenants.
-Future runs are faster, because they'll only look at new and modified resources.
+Future runs are faster, because they look at new and modified resources.

 ### To check the status of a flow